Hire Profile

 ~90% of the worker's wage, remitted at payroll

-INDICATIVE — final calibration is NSB rule-making.
+INDICATIVE — final calibration is rule-making by the National Statistics Board (NSB).
 The NSB has authority to set the formula weights against measured supply and demand; it operates under a published, appealable, methodology-audited process, and localities can nudge rates within published bounds for capacity, culture, and employer need.
 This calculator does not forecast the weights the NSB will set.

 Why This Works